openEOPlatform/documentation/usecases/gfm/index.md

 ## Explore how the flood extent relates to the Global Human Settlement Built-up layer

+We display the flood extent next to the Global Human Settlement Built-up layer.

 The Global Human Settlement Layer (GHSL) project produces global spatial information about the human presence on the planet over time in the form of built-up maps, population density maps and settlement maps.